Interactions-Nexus/Nexus-Wiki/private.md

 # Tritium++ Private Testnet

 This guide is to run a single or island node for testing.
-It does not require mining or staking to produce blocks
+It does not require mining or staking to produce blocks.

 ## Introduction:

 This guide will help to setup a private testnet for development.
 The private node has no consensus, and is a private database.
-This node can be used to test API calls, without spending on mining or the use of coins
+This node can be used to test API calls, without spending on mining or the use of coins.

 ## Understanding Public, Private & Hybrid